The Croods: A New Age: Voice cast

-ADR group was provided by Richard Gould, Januel Mercado, Ryan Naylor, James Ryan, Randy Thom, and director Joel Crawford.
+ADR group was provided by Richard Gould, Ryan Naylor, Randy Thom, editor James Ryan, head-of-story Januel Mercado and director Joel Crawford.

 Production

 Development

 In April 2013, DreamWorks announced a sequel to the film The Croods, with Chris Sanders and Kirk DeMicco set to return as directors and writers.
 According to DeMicco, the sequel would focus on Ugga and motherhood, making it "the first chapter of society," expanding on the first film, which he said is about "the last chapter of the caveman."

 On June 12, 2014, it was announced that the sequel would be released on November 3, 2017.
 On August 21, 2014, the film was pushed back to December 22, 2017.
-On August 9, 2016, nearing Comcast's impending acquisition of DreamWorks Animation, 20th Century Fox removed the film from the release schedule, with Blue Sky's Ferdiand taking over its release date.
+On August 9, 2016, nearing Comcast's impending acquisition of DreamWorks Animation, 20th Century Fox removed the film from the release schedule, with Blue Sky's Ferdinand taking over its release date.
 The film would instead be released by Universal Pictures, which would take over distribution once DreamWorks Animation's distribution deal with Fox expires in 2017, sometime in 2018.
 On August 23, 2016, it was reported that Kevin and Dan Hageman had been hired to rewrite the script.

 On November 11, 2016, DreamWorks announced that production for the sequel was cancelled.
 According to reports, there had been doubts about proceeding with the project before NBCUniversal's acquisition of the studio, and DreamWorks decided to cancel the film.
 However, in September 2017, DreamWorks and Universal revealed that the film was back in production, with a release date scheduled for September 18, 2020.
 It was also revealed that both DeMicco and Sanders would not be returning.
 In October 2017, it was reported that Joel Crawford would replace them as director and Mark Swift would replace both the first film's producers, Jane Hartwell and Kristine Belson, as the producer of the film.
+Januel Mercado, who previously served as supervising director of the television series Harvey Beaks, was brought on as the film's head of story.
+Mercado stated that much of the film's comedic elements took inspiration from the ensemble comedy of Arrested Development.
 Production of the film was shifted to work remotely during the COVID-19 pandemic.